Igor-Vuk/ultimate-threejs-boilerplate/README.md

 3. project will automatically open in your browser
 4. to **view it on mobile**, after running `npm install` look for the **Network** address in the console.
 5. `npm run preview` to locally preview the production build
 6. run `npm run build` to build for deployment.
-This will also create `stats.html` file which is a **Rollup Visualizer**
+This will also create `stats.html` file which is a **Rollup Visualizer** that we can open in any browser

 ## What does it include?

 - `three`, `react-three/drei` and `react-three-fiber` installed and configure
 - `vite` and `vite.config.js` file. `Rollup` is used for bundling
-- `leva` GUI installed and configured to be used with basic features needed for webgl:
+- `leva` GUI installed and configured to be used with basic features needed for webgl.
+Make your scene perfect using leva controls for:

   - _canvas control_
   - _camera control_